Separability Idempotents and Multiplier Algebras

-Here $1$ is the identity in $M(B)$ or in $M(C)$.
-The reader should compare this with the notion of a ({\it regular}) {\it coproduct} on an algebra as defined e.g.\ in Definition 1.3 in [VD-W3].
-Of course, these assumptions are void in the case of algebras with identity as then we have $E\in B\ot C$.
-But in general, they are genuine assumptions, also the regularity assumption. \snl To formulate the next assumption, we introduce the following definition (see also Definition 1.5 in [VD-W1]).
+\snl Of course, these assumptions are void in the case of algebras with identity as then we have $E\in B\ot C$.
+But in general, they are genuine assumptions (also the regularity assumption). \snl The reader should compare this with the notion of a ({\it regular}) {\it coproduct} on an algebra as defined e.g.\ in Definition 1.3 in [VD-W3]. \snl To formulate the next assumption, we introduce the following notion (see also Definition 1.5 in [VD-W1]).
+Observe that it needs condition (1.1) above to make sense.

-\inspr{1.2} Definition \rm By the {\it left leg} and the {\it right leg} of $E$ we mean the smallest subspaces $V$ of $B$ and $W$ of $C$ respectively satisfying
+\inspr{1.1} Definition \rm By the {\it left leg} and the {\it right leg} of $E$ we mean the smallest subspaces $V$ of $B$ and $W$ of $C$ respectively satisfying

 for all $c\in C$ and $b\in B$.
 We call $E$ {\it full} if the left and right legs of $E$ are all of $B$ and $C$ respectively. $\square$\einspr